-- 1. Meet with his/her program chair to discuss the issues and whether a leave is the most appropriate action.
-If the Chair and the Committee on Admissions and Academic Standing approves the leave, the student completes the top of the Leave of Absence request form.
-The program chair will advise the student of any specific conditions of the leave, sign the form and return all copies to the student. - 2.
-The student delivers the form to the Office of Student Affairs (BSB 1-114).
-The Student Affairs receptionist will:
+- 1. Meet with his/her program chair to discuss the issues and whether a leave is the most appropriate action. - 2.
+If the student and the chairperson believe that a leave of absence is the best course of action, the student will submit a formal written letter requesting a leave of absence to the chairperson.
+The written request must include the length of time for the leave (up to one year) and reasons for the request.

-Schedule an exit interview with a Student Affairs dean;

-Take the Leave of Absence/Withdrawal form for processing.
+The top portion of the Leave of Absence (LOA) request form should be completed by the student and submitted with his/her letter.
+The program chairperson will advise the student of any specific conditions of the leave.

+The student and the program chairperson will sign the form and all copies will be given to the student.

+A program representative will present the request for LOA at the next scheduled meeting of the Committee on Admissions and Academic Standing.
+If the Committee on Admissions and Academic Standing approves the student's request for LOA, the letter requesting LOA, the signed LOA request form, and a signed letter from the chairperson of the Committee on Admissions and Academic Standing will be returned to the student if possible, or forwarded to Office of Student Affairs.

+3. The student delivers the letter requesting the LOA, the LOA request form, and the signed letter from the Committee on Admissions and Academic Standing to the Office of Student Affairs (BSB 1-114).
+The Student Affairs receptionist will schedule the student for an exit interview with a Student Affairs dean and take the Leave of Absence/Withdrawal form for processing.

-- 3. Meet with the Office of Student Affairs designee. - 4.
-The student must continue with his/her course work (except in an emergency situation) until the leave of absence has been approved.
+4. The student will meet with the Office of Student Affairs designee for the exit interview..

+The student must continue with his/her course work (except in an emergency situation) until the leave of absence has been approved by the Admissions and Academic Standing Committee.

-The student will receive a letter from the Office of Student Affairs stating the effective dates and any conditions relating to the leave.
+The student will receive a letter from the Office of Student Affairs, which will be copied to the program Chairperson, stating the effective dates and any conditions relating to the leave.
 A leave of absence may be a maximum of one year in length.

-It is the student's responsibility to initiate the process.
+It is the student's responsibility to initiate the process necessary to return from a leave of absence.
 The student must: